South Crosland

 South Crosland is a village in the metropolitan borough of Kirklees in West Yorkshire, England.

 History

-South Crosland was formerly a township and chapelry in the parish of Almondbury, in 1866 South Crosland became a separate civil parish, it became an urban district in 1894 under the Local Government Act 1894.
+South Crosland was formerly a township and chapelry in the parish of Almondbury.
+In 1866 South Crosland became a separate civil parish, and it became an urban district in 1894 under the Local Government Act 1894.
 The parish and urban district was abolished under a County Review Order on 1 April 1938, being split between the county borough of Huddersfield, the Meltham urban district, and the Holmfirth Urban District.
 In 1931 the parish had a population of 2985.